Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Stanhope Gardens - Parklea has a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $67,029 and the average income stands at $81,038.
-These figures compare to Greater Sydney's median of $56,994 and average of $80,856 respectively.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates for March 2025 would be approximately $74,134 (median) and $89,628 (average).
-Census data shows household, family and personal incomes rank highly in Stanhope Gardens - Parklea, between the 82nd and 96th percentiles nationally.
-Income brackets indicate that 29.3% of locals (3,864 people) fall into the $1,500 - $2,999 weekly category, similar to the metropolitan region at 30.9%.
-High earners represent a substantial presence with 47.5% exceeding $3,000 weekly.
-Housing costs consume 16.4% of income but strong earnings place disposable income at the 95th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+Stanhope Gardens-Parklea had an extremely high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
+The median income among taxpayers was $67,029 and the average income stood at $81,038, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $75,481 (median) and $91,257 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Stanhope Gardens-Parklea, between the 82nd and 96th percentiles nationally.
+Income brackets indicate that 29.3% of locals (3,864 people) fall into the $1,500-$2,999 category, aligning with the metropolitan region where this cohort likewise represents 30.9%.
+Higher earners make up a substantial presence, with 47.5% exceeding $3,000 weekly.
+High housing costs consume 16.4% of income, but strong earnings still place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income